cushions on a sofa

 Choosing the right colours and patterns for your cushions can completely change the mood of your living room.
 This is where you can really let your personal style shine while still keeping things cohesive.

-The three-colour rule: A handy guideline is to stick with up to three colours.
+• The three-colour rule: A handy guideline is to stick with up to three colours.
 Start with a base tone that ties in with your sofa, add a complementary shade to balance it, and finish with an accent colour for a pop of personality.
 For example, a grey sofa might work with white and mustard, while a beige sofa looks great with navy and soft blush.
+If you are unsure where to start, this guide on choosing the perfect sofa colour can help you build a more balanced palette.

 The aim is harmony, not perfection.
 A little contrast makes the arrangement feel intentional while still relaxed.